Financial-Times/x-dash/packages/x-handlebars/readme.md

 npm install -S @financial-times/x-handlebars
 ```

-To use the `x-handlebars` helper function in your application views you must first register it with Handlebars using the `registerHelper` method.
-Please note that this module exports a function which must be called and that all examples assume the registered helper will be named `x`:
+To use the `x-handlebars` helper in your application views you must first register it with Handlebars.
+To do this you can use the `registerHelper` method, providing a helper name as the first argument (we recommend `x`) and calling the `xHandlebars` function:

 ```js
 const xHandlebars = require('@financial-times/x-handlebars');